EricHogue/EricHogue.github.io/_posts/2022-10-08-6-HackTheBox-Walkthrough-OpenSource.md

 ## Mitigation

 This was a very fun box to pwn.
 There was few opening that allowed me to gain access and escalate my privileges.

 The first big issue with the box was committing secrets to a repository.
 The source code contained the credentials of `dev01`.
 And the backup repository contained their private key.

 There should be safeguards against adding secrets:

 * Add common file to .gitignore
 * Use tools that scan for secrets in pre-commit hooks
 * Look for them in code review

 Errors might still happen.
 If a password is committed, removing it like it was done in the application source code is not enough.
 The password needs to be changed because it is still part of the history.

 The problem with the LFI is a little harder.
 You need to really know your language to know about issues like the one in `os.path.join`.
 There are a few things that could be done to help with this issue.

 * Rename the file instead of using the name provided by the user
 * Uploaded file information should be stored in a database.
 And only those files should be accessible.
-* In this code, making sure the filename does not start with a / would have helped
+* In this code, making sure the filename does not start with a `/` would have helped

 Another problem with the box is that the debug console was available.
 This should never be activated in production applications.
 This console allows running any Python code.
 And access anything that the application has access to.
 It could be useful to debug issues while developing the application, but there is no reason to deploy it anywhere public.

 The last issue was the backup script.
 I'm not convinced that git is a good tool to run backups.
 But if they wanted to use it to keep snapshots, the script should have run as the user that is being backed up, not as root.
+And make sure that only the user could write anywhere in the git repository.

 ## Bonus - Using The Path Traversal To Get The Sell